vvvm23/glow/README.md

 Other useful flags:
 ```
 --nb-samples            # number of samples to generate when evaluating
 --resume                # resume training from specified checkpoint
 --seed                  # set RNG seed
 --no-save               # disable saving of checkpoints
 --no-cuda               # disable the use of CUDA device
 --no-amp                # disable the use of automatic mixed precision
 --nb-workers            # set number of dataloader workers.
+--no-grad-checkpoint    # don't checkpoint gradients
 ```

 ## Samples